karstensensensen/SFPGenerator/README.md

 cmake and cpack is needed to build from source as they function as the projects build/install-system.
 These programs are **only** needed to build the project, and not run it, so these will not be needed if an already generated installer is used.

-the CARG submodule is also needed if build from source, so make to clone this repository recursively!
+the CARG submodule is also needed if build from source, so make sure to clone this repository recursively!

 ## **General structure**